0dayCTF/0day-Xfinity-Wordlist-Generator/README.md

 4. Sit back and wait!

 # sizes
-keyspace.txt will come out to 75.2 GB in size.
+keyspace.txt will come out to 75.2 GB or 150.4 GB (if you run both) in size.
 12.2 GB as compressed tar.gz file.